ovh/docs/pages/platform/public-cloud/image_changelog/guide.en-gb.md

 Product: VPS 2016 - 2020 & Public Cloud
 Travaux: http://travaux.ovh.net/?do=details&id=47107
 Changelog:
-We have removed the Debian 8 images from our catalog as it has reached end of life (https://wiki.debian.org/DebianReleases).
+We have removed the Debian 8 images from our catalogue as it has reached end of life (https://wiki.debian.org/DebianReleases).
 Pre-installed application images has been replaced with new ones and guides has been made available.

 --- 14 October 2020 ---
 Image: All Centos images